Providing Divorce Mediation Services Throughout California

 Unlike traditional divorce litigation, mediation takes less time and is far less stressful.
 While traditional court sessions can take months and even years to finalize, mediation can be concluded in a few weeks.

 After the mediation process is done, the mediator will take the agreement to court, where the judge will make the terms a binding legal order for both parties to follow.
+After some time, usually after the six-month mandatory waiting period, you can check if your divorce is final.

 Divorce Mediation Costs